Wabinab/Xenoblade-Chronicles-3-The-Book/src/02_born_for_war.md

-# Memories of the Past: Born For War
+# Memories of the Past: Born for War

 Somewhere far away from the battlefield, unknown number of years earlier.